lockss/lockss-rtd-portal/docs/migration/configuring1.rst

 4. In the :guilabel:`Database Password` field, enter the database password for the LOCKSS 2.x system.

-5. Optionally, if you want to **only test** migration from LOCKSS 1.x to LOCKSS 2.x without permanent changes to your LOCKSS 1.x system, select the :guilabel:`Perform dry run migration` checkbox in the :guilabel:`Migration Options` section.
+5. :bdg-dark:`dry run migration only` If you are doing a :ref:`Dry Run Migration`, select the :guilabel:`Perform dry run migration` checkbox in the :guilabel:`Migration Options` section.

 6.  :bdg-danger:`same-host migration with incremental reclamation only`